alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.

-### Trafficking or brokering to embargoed countries
+###Brokering to embargoed countries

-There are tighter controls on trafficking or brokering for some goods and for some locations.
+There are tighter controls on brokering for some goods and for some locations.

-For countries where there’s a UK embargo in place, trafficking and brokering also includes:
+For goods where there’s a total ban on UK exports or countries where there’s a UK embargo in place, brokering also includes:

 * general advertising and promotion (eg placing advertisements)
 * finance, financial services, insurance or reinsurance services